ligos/readablepassphrasegenerator/README.md

 [Please read the Wiki Homepage for details of using or contributing to the Readable Passphrase Generator](https://github.com/ligos/readablepassphrasegenerator/wiki).

 ## Recent Changes ##
+* Version 1.4.3
+	* Version bump for KeePass plugin, to get everything in sync.
 * Version 1.4.2
 	* Fix console app `--nongrammar` option throws exception ([issue 24](https://github.com/ligos/readablepassphrasegenerator/issues/24))
 	* NuGet and KeePass plugins updated for consistency.